-Students and parents should be confident that the Authority continues to work from the premise that no student should be disadvantaged.
+Students and parents should be confident that the Authority continues to work from the premise that no student should be disadvantaged as a result of the COVID-19 pandemic .
 We will continue to update you with advice and support as we respond to the challenges of the evolving situation with COVID-19.

-- Reach out to family, friends and your teachers if you need to.
+Reach out to family, friends and your teacher if you need to.

-The Authority confirms that for Year 12 students undertaking studies in ATAR courses towards their Western Australian Certificate of Education (WACE) that the 2020 ATAR course written examination period will go ahead as scheduled from 2 November 2020.
+The Authority confirms that for Year 12 students undertaking studies in ATAR courses towards the Western Australian Certificate of Education (WACE) the 2022 ATAR course written examination period will go ahead as scheduled from 31 October 2022.
 The written examinations will be the same length of time, and in the same format, as indicated in the syllabuses for each course.

 The wellbeing information on pages 16 and 17 of the Year 12 Information Handbook Part I: Information for all students available at https://senior-secondary.scsa.wa.edu.au/further-resources/year-12-information, continues to be an important reference whether you are studying at school or at home.

 Health and hygiene measures are in place to keep you COVID-safe at the ATAR course practical and written examinations.

 The Authority’s Sickness/Misadventure process will be available if, at the time of an ATAR course examination, you have evidence that:

 - you have COVID symptoms (fever, cough, sore/scratchy throat, shortness of breath, loss of taste or sense of smell)

 - you are waiting for the results of a COVID-19 test.